mojofunk/alta-doc/LIBMOJO-TODO.md

 Move type names in core/typesystem/type_names.hpp somewhere more appropriate or register them automatically in typesystem

-or add core/types/ and add audio.hpp and type_names.hpp...midi.hpp?

 Implement custom any type for TypeSystem?

 Add version of mojo::to_string that returns string not bool

 Add Context Interface to core

-Remove boost lib dependencies if possible
+Remove boost lib dependencies if possible or at least publicly exposed deps

-Change fs::path to be std::string
+Change fs::path to be std::string? or just change modules to take std::string

-Add my code from pbd/file_utils.h to filesystem/utils.h
+Add my code from pbd/file_utils.h to filesystem/utils.h that is relevant and test

 Add my code for setting/resetting time_begin_period from ardour branch